gear-foundation/academy/docs/01-getting-started/getting-started.md

     ![Gitpod Button](/img/01/gitpod-button.png)

-## Setting up the local environment
+## B. Setting up the local environment

 macOS and Linux are the most user-friendly operating systems for this course.
-While Windows might pose more difficulties, you can use any operating system you’re comfortable with.
+While Windows might pose more difficulties, you can use any operating system you're comfortable with.

-1. Linux users should generally install `GCC` and `Clang`, according to their distribution’s documentation.
+1. Linux users should generally install `GCC` and `Clang` according to their distribution documentation.

-    For example, if you’re using Ubuntu:
+    For example, if you're using Ubuntu:

     ```
     sudo apt install -y build-essential clang cmake